 What is the Nash Equilibrium for the following parallel game, whose payoff matrix is depicted below [3]?
 Player 1 has actions T, B, and R whereas Player 2 had actions D, E and F. What is the main property of a Nash Equilibrium?
 [2]

+Add underlined choices, choices in red to the solution depicted below!

-2, (R, F)
+There is 2 Nash Equilibrium: (T,D), (R, F)

+If one player changes its action, her reward will not increase [2]

 5. Discrete CSPs (11 points)